-OMB Circular 133, "Audits of State, Local Governments and Non Profit Organizations" requires that certain organizations receiving federal awards, including pass-through awards, have annual audits.
-Details are contained in the Circular.
+The Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), "Audit Requirements" states that certain organizations receiving federal awards, including pass-through awards, have annual single audits.
+Details are contained in the Uniform Guidance.

-A copy of any Single Audit report shall be filed with the COUNTY within the timeframes prescribed by the Circular 133, or under the attached Agreement.
+A copy of any single audit report must be filed with the COUNTY upon request or within the timeframes prescribed by the COUNTY Agreement.